Frequently Asked Questions

 If you're considering dropping your retiree insurance for Medicare, you can.
 Remember, though, ineligible spouses and dependents can't enroll with you.
 They'll lose their coverage through your employer's plan if you disenroll.

 For the most part, when you have more than one form of coverage, Medicare is primary.
 Some examples include having group coverage through a smaller employer, COBRA, being on inactive duty with TRICARE, or Medicaid.
 Usually, secondary insurance will only pay if the primary insurance paid its portion first.
 Still have questions?
-Our AAA Medicare Licensed Advisors can help you decide what's best in your individual situation.
+Our AAA Licensed Insurance Agents can help you decide what's best in your individual situation.

 Once you sign up for Medicare, you're no longer eligible to contribute to a health savings account (HSA), so in some cases, it pays to hold off on enrolling.